apigee/ansible-opdk-accelerator/setup-ansible-controller/README-backup.md

 ## Sample Usage to Setup an Ansible Control Server

-A basic controller can be configured in the current directory:
+A basic controller setup can be configured in the current directory:

     # Set the Ansible roles path to the current directory temporarily
     export ANSIBLE_ROLES_PATH=.